docker-library/ghost/README.md

 ## Developper setup

-Soon, I will share the setup I use on my Mac to develop Ghost Themes and test Ghost in general.
+[I open sourced](https://github.com/firepress-org/ghost-local-dev-in-docker) the local setup.
+This is a workflow to run Ghost locally within a docker container.
+It allows you to easily develop Ghost themes and/or Ghost itself.

 ## Why forking the offical Dockerfile ?